Radi Annab: Military career

 As the Jerusalem District's police chief, Annab was present with King Abdullah I during the latter's assassination at the al-Aqsa Mosque in Jerusalem by a Palestinian shooter opposed to the king's policies.
 In the ensuing firefight with the shooter, who was shot dead, Annab was wounded.
 On 29 June 1953, Annab met with Israeli general Moshe Dayan where they discussed ways to put an end to attempts by Palestinian refugees to infiltrate into the Israeli side of the Green Line, a cause of consternation for Israel.

-The Jordanian Armed Forces was formed on 1 March 1956 out of the Arab Legion.
-King Hussein, at the time, sought to distance himself from Jordan's former colonial power, the British, and disprove the contention of Arab nationalists that Glubb Pasha, the Arab Legion's commander, was the actual ruler of Jordan.
-Hussein Arabized the Army command, and Glubb was dismissed on the same date and replaced with Annab, who became the Arab Legion's first Arab commander.
+Arabization of the Jordanian Armed Forces

+On 1 March 1956, King Hussein embarked on the Arabization of Jordan's military leadership, dismissing Glubb Pasha, the British commander of the Arab Legion.
+In his place, Radi Annab was appointed the first Arab commander of the Arab Legion, a decision aimed at asserting Jordan’s sovereignty and reducing British influence over the military.
 Prior to his appointment, Annab had only held police posts.
+Annab’s leadership was brief retiring from his position only two months later on 24 May 1956, being succeeded by Major Colonel Ali Abu Nuwar.

+Later life and death

-Annab retired two months later, on 24 May 1956, and was succeeded by Major Colonel Ali Abu Nuwar.
-During his lifetime, he was decorated with Jordan's Medal of Independence and Order of the Renaissance.
+Radi Annab retired from active military service shortly after his historic appointment but remained a highly respected figure in Jordan’s military history.
+He was decorated with the Medal of Independence and the Order of the Renaissance for his contributions to the nation.

-He died on 12 September 1993 in Amman, Jordan.
+Annab died on 12 September 1993 in Amman, Jordan, at the age of 96.
+Leaving behind a legacy as one of the pioneers of Jordanian military leadership.

 Awards

+Following his retirement, Radi Annab lived in Amman and remained a respected figure in Jordan's military and political circles.
+His contributions to the Arab Revolt, the Arab Legion, and the Jordanian Army were recognized with multiple prestigious awards, including: